VincentVanlaer/mesa-school-labs/content/friday/morning-session.md

 ./clean && ./mk && ./rn
 ```

-Watch the run evolve, and watch the runs of others at your table.
-In general, it's good practice to look at the terminal output when running MESA and be aware of what limits your timesteps.
+Watch the run evolve, **and** watch the runs of others at your table.
+Pay attention to the pgstar plots.
+Likewise, it's generally useful to look at the terminal output when running MESA and be aware of what limits your timesteps (listed under `dt_limit`).

 Compare the HR diagram that pops up with those produced by people at your table with a different mesh_delta_coeff / time_delta_coeff.
 Do your diagrams agree?
 Disagree?
 Which agree better?